aridhia/demo-survival-analysis/README.md

 1. Create a new mini-app in the workspace called "survival-app" and delete the folder created for it
 2. Download this GitHub repo as a .ZIP file, or zip all the files
 3. Upload the .ZIP file to the workspace and upzip it inside a folder called "survival-app"
+4. Run the `dependencies.R` script to install all the packages the app uses
-4. Run the app in your workspace
+5. Run the app in your workspace